-There are two stages in the selection process for the U.S. Ambassadors Fund for Cultural Preservation (AFCP):
+There are two stages in the AFCP selection process:

-- Each year, the Cultural Heritage Center (CHC) invites U.S. ambassadors serving in eligible countries to submit project proposals for cultural heritage preservation projects on behalf of museums, NGOs, and other qualified entities.
-Through its Cultural Affairs Section, the U.S. Embassy opens a call for applications for a specified time period, generally in the month of October.
+- Each year, the Cultural Heritage Center (CHC) of the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) invites U.S. ambassadors serving in eligible countries to submit project proposals for cultural heritage preservation projects on behalf of museums, NGOs, and other qualified entities.
+Through its Cultural Affairs section, the U.S. Embassy opens a call for applications for a specified time period at some point the last quarter of the year.

 - The project selected by the U.S. Ambassador to Guatemala is then sent to the CHC in Washington, D.C., which coordinates review of all proposals from participating countries and selects the projects that may ultimately be approved.